JhonEgbret/Geopolis/Nekocious Neko.md

 - Break from cubicle -> Escape together -> Reforming of their friendship -> They return to the Onylicious
 - Nekocious is reported to be back  - No one cares
 - Nekocious meets her twin - Nagoshi Catto -> Researcher at [[Limpex]]
-- Nagoshi reports her to the authorities -> Her bounty is increased to $650
+- Nagoshi notices NEKOUTA scouting out the place, reports her to the authorities -> Her bounty is increased to $650
-- Lana Retrodus is saved from Limpex's unethical scientific experiments by Ony -> She is escorted to the Interstellar Government A5 Space Station for reeducation and to be recognized as an official citizen.
+- Lana Retrodus is saved from Limpex's unethical scientific experiments by Ony -> She is escorted to the [[Interstellar Government A5 Space Station]] for reeducation and to be recognized as an official citizen.
 - NEKOCIOUS BIRTHDAY BASH --> Heist at the Fortress of [[Fudaheim]] in Arfrag
-- Birthday party at the Lost Moon of Cartakali --> Sudden re-encounter with Tokillius, he is... proud. -> He lets them go
+- Birthday party at the Lost Moon of [[Cartakali]] --> Sudden re-encounter with Tokillius, he is... proud. -> He lets them go
-- Stop at the station of XLI -> Crisis of faith -> They continue.
+- Stop at the station of [[XLI]] -> Crisis of faith -> They continue.
-- Stop at the music studio in Pirnoli -> First recording sessions, "just for fun".
+- Stop at the music studio in [[Pirnoli]] -> First recording sessions, "just for fun".
 - They land on a name.
-NEKOUTA. ---> Their first album is published, titled "Seed Of Hate".
+NEKOUTA. ---> Their first album is published, titled "[[Seed Of Hate]]".
 - Search for a publisher begins --> Nekocious begins torching every recording agency that does not accept their music
-- Mass production of bootleg CC's - Album reception high
+- Mass production of bootleg [[CC's]] - Album reception high
 - Post-cun genre is revitalized, NEKOUTA reaches top charts.
 "They're criminals, but they make good music."
 - Nekocious is considered an [[Influential]]. -> She has the money to live clean, but her mission is not over.
-- Neko recruits Jerojero Lambarin, at the planet of Aligunya.
+- Neko recruits Jerojero Lambarin, at the planet of [[Aligunya]].
 A man with a dream much alike hers.
 - Jerojero proves himself invaluable --> Preparations for Album 2 begin
+## 1749
 - NEKOUTA can no longer be in public without being persecuted - Their life as official citizens are **over**.
-They first realize this at the planet of Af-Uyan.
+They first realize this at the planet of [[Af-Uyan]].
 - Jerojero is used by them to enter planets discreetly, as the others do not know of his existence --> Their plan very shortly backfires, Jerojero does not specify why he was recognized.
-- The Onylicious is upgraded to a Class-A ship at the Craftsmen's Station of Mecina
+- The Onylicious is upgraded to a Class-A ship at the Craftsmen's Station of [[Mecina]]
+- The [[Nekocious Fighters' Guild]] is formed and amasses a total of 40 capable fighters - Their preparations are complete.
+### **- THE HEIST OF LIMPEX -**
+#### - HEIST IS ON THE COMPANY BUILDING OF LIMPEX, AT THE MOON OF AFRELLIS
+#### - OBJECTIVE IS TO CAPTURE THEIR LEADER

+- Partnered with the terrorist group "Zokan", the heist begins discretely at midnight